Biography of Thomas R. Sharp

 Paid for rental of Manassas Gap RR rolling stock

-Paid for Clerk
+Paid for Clerks

 July 1, 1862 - September 30, 1862 Paid for rooms and fuel for self in Raleigh